 - Use leftover chicken to make this chicken dip

 - This colorful salad is made with leftover rice

 5. Eat well

 Funny enough, the most expensive foods usually are the ones the doctors warn us about.
-Vegetables, good fats, and protein fill you up, are more nutritious and are generally cheaper than processed foods.
+Vegetables, good fats, and protein fill you up, are more nutritious, and may even be cheaper than processed foods.
 Instead of a snack in a bag, why not eat an orange, or a boiled egg, or a slice of cheese, or a small portion of whatever leftovers you have?

 Add years to your calendar and $ to your pockets.